What Does Consent Mean?

 Often adult survivors will hold on to a belief that being abused was their fault, or that they consented.
-This is a mistaken belief – and part of the journey forward is to understand how the victim/survivors came to believe this; and what holding on to that belief means both to the victim, and the abuser.
+This is a mistaken belief – and part of the journey forward is to understand how the victim/survivor came to believe this and what holding on to that belief means both to the victim, and the abuser.

-Northern Ireland: Department of Health, Social Services and Public Safety.
-Northern Ireland (2016) Co-operating to safeguard children and young people in Northern Ireland (DOCX).
-Belfast: Department of Health, Social Services and Public Safety.
-Northern Ireland.
+Northern Ireland: Belfast: Department of Health, Social Services and Public Safety.
+Northern Ireland (2016)

 Some especially vulnerable young people are entitled to services beyond the age of 18.